Glossary of car terms

 - Battery degradation

-- The gradual capacity loss of an EV battery over time and use; usually a few percent per year, non-linear.
+- The gradual capacity loss of an EV battery over time and use; usually a few percent per year, faster in the first year then slowing down.

 - An EV that not only charges but also feeds back: to appliances (V2L), to a home (V2H) or to the grid (V2G).